 Migraines are an extremely common condition globally with about 10-12% of people dealing with this neurological condition.
 In the United States, that equates to about 38 million people.
-And yet there are still many falsehoods that people believe in connection with migraines.
+And yet there are still many falsehoods that people believe in connection with it.
 We’re about to debunk 5 migraine myths to help keep you in the know.

 The fact is that while most migraines will present with a moderate to a severe headache, this is just one symptom of a complex neurological condition.
-Other symptoms can include nausea, sensory sensitivities, aura, vertigo, and more depending on the migraine type.
+Other symptoms can include nausea, sensory sensitivities, aura, vertigo, and more.

 Going by percentages, children actual get more migraines than adult males with about 10% of children dealing with this condition.
 Diagnosis often has to be confirmed by family history because children may be unable to explain their symptoms.

 Upper cervical chiropractic is a very specific and gentle form of chiropractic that focuses on the top two bones of the spine that play a key role in everything from vertebral blood flow to cerebrospinal fluid drainage.
-To learn more about how upper cervical care may be able to help with migraines and other chronic conditions, contact an upper cervical chiropractor near you.
+To learn more about how upper cervical care may be able to help with chronic conditions, contact an upper cervical chiropractor near you.

 The content and materials provided in this web site are for informational and educational purposes only and are not intended to supplement or comprise a medical diagnosis or other professional opinion, or to be used in lieu of a consultation with a physician or competent health care professional for medical diagnosis and/or treatment.
 All content and materials including research papers, case studies and testimonials summarizing patients' responses to care are intended for educational purposes only and do not imply a guarantee of benefit.
 Individual results may vary, depending upon several factors including age of the patient, severity of the condition, severity of the spinal injury, and duration of time the condition has been present.